2019 Bolivian protests

 Following the release of the OAS initial report, Morales announced the government would hold another full election (rather than a runoff).
 However, later that day, the influential National Union of Workers requested Morales' resignation, followed 5 hours later by the commanders of the Armed Forces who suggested Morales resign during a live televised press conference, and almost immediately after, the national Police Commander also requested his resignation.
-Morales, together with his Vice President Álvaro García Linera, resigned the same day, on live television, both also delivered written resignations.
+Morales, together with his Vice President Álvaro García Linera, resigned the same day, on live television; both also delivered written resignations.
 In Morales's case, he would later describe in his memoir Volveremos y seremos millones (We'll come back and we'll be millions) that he made the decision to resign the night before the requests.
 Following his resignation and the resignations of the next two politicians in the line of succession, Jeanine Áñez, second vice-president of the Senate, was next in line for the presidency.
 On 12 November 2019, she formed an interim government.

-Protests continued until the end of November, primarily by those that sought Morales' return.
+Protests continued until the end of November, primarily by those who sought Morales' return.
 Under direction from Morales and his allies, and at times under coercion, protesters created blockades on inter-departmental highways, resulting in shortages of food and fuel.
-The UN High Commissioner for Human Rights expressed concerns over the use of force by the new government in response to armed protests at Senkata and Sacaba.
+The UN High Commissioner for Human Rights expressed concerns over massacres by the new government in response to armed protests at Senkata and Sacaba.
 By 25 November 2019, the interim government had made agreements with most protest leaders to end blockades, and began to withdraw troops and to release arrested protesters.